Skip to main content

 Written by Lauren Shine

-Updated over a year ago
+Updated over 3 weeks ago

 Introduction

 This policy informs all employees covered by the Work Life Balance and Miscellaneous Provisions Act 2023 of their rights and entitlements while in employment.
 All full-time, part-time, and temporary employees are covered by this policy.
-Unpaid leave for medical care purposes is a short-term, unpaid leave that employees can avail of for the purposes of providing personal care or support to certain specified persons.
+Unpaid leave for medical care purposes is a short-term unpaid leave that employees can avail of for the purposes of providing personal care or support to certain specified persons.

 Entitlement

-Under our Unpaid Leave for Medical Care policy you are entitled to unpaid leave where one of the following persons is in need of significant care or support for a serious medical reason:
+Under our Unpaid leave for medical care policy you are entitled to unpaid leave where one of the following persons is in need of significant care or support for a serious medical reason:

-• your spouse or civil partner;
+• the spouse or civil partner of the employee;;

 • a cohabitant of the employee;